Project 1999 Guidebook

 2) Getting Started - Play Guide

 In order to play on Project 1999 you must obtain a copy of Everquest: Titanium Edition.
 Only a clean Titanium install will work.
-See our FAQ for more information.
+You must acquire this on your own as we cannot distribute it, however there are many places to accomplish this.
+You do not need a valid CD Key.

 Step 1 - Installation